brevzin/cpp_proposals/2996_reflection/reflection.md

 - [30+.#]{.pnum} `$W$` is a bit-field width or ⊥, and
 - [30+.#]{.pnum} `$NUA$` is a boolean value.

-Two data member descriptions are equal if each of their respective components are same types, same identifiers, and equal values.
+Two data member descriptions are equal if each of their respective components are same entities, same identifiers, and equal values.

 ::: note
 The components of a data member description describe a data member such that